In this article I’ll first outline the budget considerations for a backpacking trip.

 Cheapest: Book direct to the people who run the experience, not through a travel agent.

-Top Tip: If you are not on a tight schedule then book your tours when you arrive at your destination, its normally cheaper, but do some research in advance in case the tour you want to do is the sort of thing with very limited availability – do independent research!
-The travel agent will always tell you to book in advance so they make commission.
+Top Tip: If you are not on a tight schedule then book your tours when you arrive at your destination.
+Its normally cheaper, but do some research in advance in case the tour you want usually has limited availability – do independent research.
+A travel agent will always tell you to book in advance so they make commission.

 Budget Info: Major attractions normally publish entry prices online (once again, google and wikitravel are good starting points).
-This is one of the most fun parts of the planning phase – searching online for all the things you could do whilst travelling, so take your time and look around, don’t just book the first thing you see.
-Keep a list of prices and when you have all the main stuff you want to do/see listed then add them up.
+This is one of the most fun parts of the planning phase – searching online for all the things you could do whilst travelling.

 10. Vaccines, Medications, Creams/Sprays

 Cheapest: Don’t skimp on these unless it is safe to do so…

 - In Some countries where the population is predominantly dark skinned you may find it hard to find cheap sunscreen, so it is cheaper to buy it at home before you go.

 - If travelling to a cheap country take your prescriptions with you and buy your medications/vaccines when you arrive – but always check that is a safe option, some medications need to be started before arrival in certain areas. (we take no responsibility for anything you buy while abroad)

 - Long sleeves and pants are a cheaper long term solution than buying multiple cans of bug spray!

 - Keep your blood type card in your wallet.